 (2) Lists of open programs

-(3) Invitation to events hosted by BPCJ
+(3) Invitations to events hosted by BPCJ

-(4) Priority use of the facilities of the Broadcast Library, such as Audiovisual booths and the Reference room.
+(4) Priority use of the facilities of the Broadcast Library, such as audiovisual booths and the reference room.

 (5) The right to display corporate or individual names in the facilities of the Broadcast Library.